Subscribe to updates

 Contract Compliance with Lee Fire and Security Ltd

-The Cabinet approved an increase in the contract value for Lee Fire & Security Ltd to a total of £2,000,000 for the delivery of fire safety inspections, remediation works to fire safety systems, reactive callouts, and project works.
-They also ratified payments to Lee Fire & Security Ltd totalling £771,966 that have arisen in excess of the existing agreement and contract value of £200,000.
+Cabinet approved an increase in the contract value for Lee Fire & Security Ltd to a total of £2,000,000.
+This increase is necessary for the delivery of fire safety inspections, remediation works to fire safety systems, reactive callouts, and project works.
+Cabinet also ratified payments totalling £771,966 that had exceeded the existing agreement value.
+Councillor Barry Rawlings, Leader of the Council, explained that this retrospective approval is required to ensure compliance with procurement rules, as additional critical fire safety works were identified and undertaken by the local firm.

 Attendees